#---Hello World---

 plaintext file.
 Save the file as “hello.rb” and run

-command like so from the terminal:
+it using the ruby command like so from the terminal:

-ruby hello.rb
+ruby hello.rb.

 This should print: